Our team

 CEO and Head of Wine

-François (or Frankie) studied Art History at the renowned Swindon Scool of Art, alma mater of artists like Sir Lawrence Cross and Joss Spaniel, and critic Hugo Spencer.
-For twenty years Frankie dealt in Netherlandish art from 1856 to 1857.
+Jules studied Art History at the renowned Swindon Scool (sic) of Art, alma mater of artists like Sir Lawrence Cross and Joss Spaniel, and critic Hugo Spencer.
+For twenty years he dealt in Netherlandish art from 1856 to 1857.
 “I am not a generalist.
 I know more than anyone else in the world about my period.
 There is no more interesting period of art history than Holland 1856-57.
 However it is quite niche, so I have joined Pimlico Wilde to help with their European art sales.”

 Esmeralda Pink